Rammohanty/swaram/dedupli/README.md

 # dedupli-swaram

-Spurious alignment Removal, distributed splitting and data transfer for swaram
+Spurious alignment Removal, distributed splitting and data transfer for swaram using single-end reads.

 # building